kasparsd/widget-context-wporg/readme.txt.md

 License: GPLv2 or later
 Requires PHP: 5.6

-Show or hide widgets on specific posts, pages or sections of your site.
+Show or hide widgets on specific posts, pages and sections of your site.

 ## Description